vegos/RadioExperiments/WhipAntennasComparition/README.md

   - Used to capture matching/resonance characteristics (S11, SWR)
   - Firmware: DiSlord / NanoVNA-D v1.2.46
 - **tinySA Ultra+**
-  - Used to compare receive behavior under a real RF environment
+  - Used to compare relative receive level as observed by a spectrum analyzer in a real RF environment
   - Firmware: tinySA4 v1.4-217

 ---